mikrodev/Documentation/documentation/docs/Telediagram-Editor.md

 Alias: A special name is given that defines this defined variable.

-Start Address:The address allocated for this variable on SCADA is written here.
+Start Address: The address allocated for this variable on SCADA is written here.
 It is written as a decimal value

-Line Label:The block to be associated on the Mikrodiagram is selected with the line label.
+Line Label: The block to be associated on the Mikrodiagram is selected with the line label.

-Point Count:Calculated automatically.
+Point Count: Calculated automatically.
 It makes sense on tables.

+Quality Register Block:  Block entry to define Quality Register.

+Send Trig Block:  If you want to send IEC104 data with an independent trigger from the trigger input of the block, the trigger block is selected from this section and the periodic send option in the block special settings must not be ticked in order to send trigger-dependent data here.

-Protocol Type:Modbus, Dnp3, IEC101, IEC104 are selected.
+Protocol Type: Modbus, Dnp3, IEC101, IEC104 are selected.
 Object type will change according to protocol type.

-Object Type:IEC104 object type information selected. look the protocol type information for detailed information.
+Object Type: IEC104 object type information selected. look the protocol type information for detailed information.

-Object Class:The class information to which the variable belongs is selected.
+Object Class: The class information to which the variable belongs is selected.

-Send On Trigger:IEC104 Slave block is the selection to send to this SCADA as a periodic send when the test is detected from the trigger input.
+Send On Trigger: IEC104 Slave block is the selection to send to this SCADA as a periodic send when the test is detected from the trigger input.

 ####  Send Method:
 If the value of the defined variable is changed, the operation to be performed is selected.